simon0302010/signal-locate/README.md

 # Signal Locate

 A tool to create a heatmap of wifi signal strength.
-Currently only Linux and X11 are supported.

 ## Demo